-kevin.
-Launches Innovative Payment Technology in the Middle East with New Dubai Office
+Kevin.
+Launches Innovative Payment Technology In The Middle East With New Dubai Office

 Commitment to the Ecosystem

-kevin.'s goal is to empower all players in the payment ecosystem, including banks, digital wallets, retailers, and others.
+kevin.'s goal is to empower all players in the payment ecosystem, including banks, digital wallets, and retailers.
 The company enables these entities to launch their own independent non-card schemes or to expand their services by connecting with an existing network on the kevin. platform.

 Legal Disclaimer: